-3 good reasons to avoid indexes and scoresApril 10, 2012 by Stacey Barr
+3 Good Reasons to Avoid Composite Indexes and ScoresApril 10, 2012 by Stacey Barr

-You might think that rolling up your performance measures or KPIs into weighted indexes or scores is a great strategy to simplify your dashboard, to deal with lots of measures, or to create proxies for hard-to-measure goals.
+You might think that rolling up your performance measures or KPIs into a weighted score or composite index is a great strategy to simplify your dashboard, to deal with lots of measures, or to create proxies for intangible goals.
 Think again.

-An index is the term we give to a measure that is computed by taking a weighted sum or weighted average of a collection of other measures.
+An index (or composite index) is the term we give to a measure that is computed by taking a weighted sum or weighted average of a collection of other measures or scores.

 For example, you might take a dozen or so different measures to do with productivity, and create a weighted average of those measures to give you an Overall Productivity Score.
 Or you might create a Business Unit Performance Index for each of the business units in your company or organisation.